migpovrap/dotfiles/README.md

 ### Future improvements
 - [ ] Use Cmd key on Nvim instead of Ctrl.
 - [ ] Add more shortcuts to the cheatsheet.
-- [ ] Find defaults setting for display, True tone and dock apps layout, app notifications, disable window manager.
+- [ ] Find defaults setting for display, True tone, app notifications, disable window manager.

 ## Acknowledgements